Revisiting Discrete Soft Actor-Critic: Experiments

 \subsection{Experimental Setup}

-To evaluate our algorithm, we measure its performance in 20 Atari games which were chosen as the same as Christodoulou at al \cite{christodoulou2019sacd} for a fair comparison.
-After a policy is trained for every 50000 steps, its performance is immediately evaluated by running the corresponding deterministic policy for 10 episodes.
-We execute 3 random seeds for each algorithm for a total of 10 million environment steps (or 40 million frames).
+To evaluate our algorithm, we compare our SD-SAC with most related baselines, i.e., discrete SAC \citep{christodoulou2019sacd}, TES-SAC \citep{xu2021targetannealing}, Soft-DQN \citep{VieillardPG20Munchausen} and Rainbow\citep{hessel2018rainbow} which is widely accepted algorithm in the discrete domain.
+We measure their performance in 20 Atari games chosen as the same as \citep{christodoulou2019sacd} for a fair comparison.
+We evaluate for 10 episodes for every 50000 steps during training, and execute 3 random seeds for each algorithm for 10 million environment steps (or 40 million frames).
 For the baseline implementation of discrete-SAC, we use Tianshou \footnote{https://github.com/thu-ml/tianshou}.
-We find that Tianshou's implementation performs better than the original paper by Christodoulou \cite{christodoulou2019sacd}.
-We use the default hyperparameters in Tianshou, and the hyperparameters are consistent across all 20 games.
+We find that Tianshou's implementation performs better than the original paper by Christodoulou \citep{christodoulou2019sacd}, thus we use the default hyperparameters in Tianshou on all 20 games.